gileck/training-app-v2/app-guildelines/pages-and-routing-guidelines.md

 ### 1. Create a Route Component Folder

-Create a new folder in the `src/client/routes` directory with the name of your route component:
+Create a new folder in the `src/client/routes` directory with the name of your route component.
+The structure depends on whether your route needs data fetching:

+#### For Routes WITHOUT Data Fetching

 ```
 src/client/routes/